 Today, I empower health professionals and coaches to deliver nervous system-informed care through the Nervous System Certification Course.
 This will have a big impact on the lives of many people.

-For those who feel stuck or helpless they'll be supported by people who understand traumatic stress and an break free from dysregulation.
+For those who feel stuck or helpless, they'll be supported by people who understand traumatic stress and can break free from dysregulation.

 It's the price we pay for living a wholehearted life.

-I believe that trauma is not only something we can heal from but the process of recovering brings far-reaching emotional and spiritual transformation.
+I believe that trauma is not only something we can heal from, but that the process of recovering brings far-reaching emotional and spiritual transformation.

 It has a powerful way of teaching us what's important and where our true purpose lies.